aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/metadata/_index.md

 Before learning how to use Aspose.Cells Cloud APIs to view, modify, and remove document properties (metadata) in Excel, let's clarify the kinds of properties an Excel document can have.

 - **Standard properties** are common to Excel.
-They contain basic information such as Title, Subject, Author, Category, etc. You can assign custom text values to these properties to make the file easier to locate.
+They contain basic information such as Title, Subject, Author, Category, etc. Assign custom text values to these properties to make the file easier to locate.

 - **Custom properties** are user‑defined.
 They allow you to add additional metadata to your Excel document.